Changes in the newborn at birth

 At birth, the baby's lungs are filled with amniotic fluid.
 They are not inflated.
 The baby takes the first breath within about 10 seconds after delivery.
 This breath sounds like a gasp, as the newborn's central nervous system reacts to the sudden change in temperature and environment.

-Once the umbilical cord is cut and the baby takes the first breath, a number of changes occur in the infant's lungs and circulatory system:
+Once the baby takes the first breath, a number of changes occur in the infant's lungs and circulatory system:

 Increased oxygen in the lungs causes a decrease in blood flow resistance to the lungs.